 2. The PIN server checks whether the UE identified by the GPSI has active registration with the PIN server.

-3. The PIN server responds to the PINE with PINE update registration response which contains the status of the PINE update registration request.
+3. The PIN server responds to the PINE with PINE update registration response directly or via PEGC which contains the status of the PINE update registration request.
 If the update registration procedure fails, the PIN server should give the failure response to indicates that indicates the cause of update registration request failure.